-The results of an Organic RDD project should be disseminated as far as possible so that other companies and researchers can use them and build on them.
-Furthermore, the good stories about green innovation in the food industry must be disseminated to a wider public when the results are of general public interest.
+The results of an Organic RDD project should be disseminated to the largest extent possible so that other companies and researchers can use them and build on them.
+Furthermore, the good stories about green innovation in the food industry must be disseminated to a wider public audience when the results are of general public interest.
 Therefore, communication is an important part of all Organic RDD projects.

-It must be clear from the communication of a project that it is funded by GUDP through the Organic RDD programme, which is coordinated by ICROFS.
+It must be clear from the communication in connection with all forms of dissemination of a project that it is funded by GUDP through the Organic RDD programme, which is coordinated by ICROFS.